 duties company limited

 Limited companies in Thailand cannot be incorporated to protect the identity of the actual owner, to become a dormant holding company or to circumvent the law.
 Thailand is not a tax free environment and Thai companies have normal reporting requirements and cannot be special purpose companies (e.g. simply to hold land without doing business).
-Every company must have a legitimate business purpose and considered actively trading.
+Every company must have a legitimate business purpose and considered active (not dormant).

 Foreigners are primarily restricted to operate businesses or to participate in Thai companies by the Foreign Business Act and prohibited to act on behalf of a Thai company without a work permit.
 Also read translation civil and commercial code chapter 'company limited' and the revenue code chapter 'corporate income tax'.